ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

     ```plain
     psql (12.4 OnGres Inc.)
     Type "help" for help.

     postgres=#
     ```

 1. Via the exposed Kubernetes service.
 Services are named `${cluster_name}-[primary|replicas]`.
-The `-primary` service always connect to the master (read-write) node, and the `-replicas` service to the load-balanced set of replicas (read-only).
+The `-primary` service always connect to the primary (read-write) node, and the `-replicas` service to the load-balanced set of replicas (read-only).
 We may create any pod that contains a Postgres client, and then connect using the service as a DNS for the Postgres host.
 We will also need to get the generated superuser password: